Last Update: 4/3/22*

 Hotel owners and operators also have a duty to use pool chemicals in order to keep hotel guests safe from serious infections and illnesses caused by bacteria that would otherwise grow in the standing water of a hotel pool.

-Pool Chemicals Can Be Dangerous
+Pool Chemicals Can Cause Acute Illness

 Pool chemicals often cause injuries because of improper use and storage.
 People can become sick and seriously injured from pool chemicals especially when (1) incompatible products are mixed together; (2) chemicals are spilled or sprayed; and/or (3) fumes escape from a chemical container.